 Interesting Facts about the Chinese New Year

 What I learned about the Chinese New Year is that it's a wonderful Chinese Celebration where in Chinese Families gather together to dine and wish each other good luck for the whole year.
+Let’s go!

 1. Chinese Greetings

-Greet your Chinese friends by saying Gong Hey Fat Choy in Cantonese or Gong Xi Fa Cai in Mandarin.
-Gong Xi Fa Cai also means wishing you to be prosperous in the coming year.
+Greet your Chinese friends by saying “Gong Hey Fat Choy” in Cantonese or “Gong Xi Fa Cai” in Mandarin.
+“Gong Xi Fa Cai” also means wishing you to be prosperous in the coming year.
 If they greeted you then you simply respond with "Wishing you a prosperous year, too."
-I've even read that you can be more open with family and friends by saying "Hong Bao Na Lai," which is translated as "May I have the red envelope, please!"

 2. Red envelope

 The red envelope is also known as the Red packet, Money envelopes, Lai see, Hongbao, Ampao or Ang Pow for Good Luck.
 They put in real money or they call it Lucky money inside the envelopes, one of my favorites during the CNY Celebration.
-A tradition where in parents gives Ang Pow to children and unmarried adults among their family, relatives and even friends.
+A tradition where parents give Ang Pow to children and unmarried adults among their family, relatives and even friends.

 3. Two Mandarin Orange